bcgsc/mavis/docs/source/theory.rst

 Assembling Contigs
 ......................

-During validation, for each breakpoint pair, we attempt to assemble a :term:`contig` to represent the sequence across the breakpoints.
+During validation, for each breakpoint pair, we attempt to assemble a contig to represent the sequence across the breakpoints.
 This is assembled from the :term:`split reads` and mates of :term:`half-mapped` reads that have been collected.
 The assembly uses a :term:`DeBruijn graph`.